run2bizdocs/documentation/en-us/docs/4biz-helium/processes/knowledge/use/create-knowledge.md

 (*) Indicate mandatory field

 !!! note "NOTE"
-    If the known error option is selected, the system will present a field to define which environment this knowledge should be linked to (Production or development).
+    If the option for known error is selected in the document type field, the system will present a field to define which environment this knowledge should be linked to (Production or development)

 #### Knowledge Content